airamez/codando-live/_08_JavaScript/_01_JavaScript.md

 ## Exception Handling

-Exception handling in JavaScript allows developers to manage errors gracefully, preventing crashes and enabling better user experiences.
-The primary mechanism for handling exceptions is the `try-catch` statement, with additional constructs like `finally` and `throw`.
+* Exception handling in JavaScript allows developers to manage errors gracefully, preventing crashes and enabling better user experiences.
+* The primary mechanism for handling exceptions is the `try-catch` statement, with additional constructs like `finally` and `throw`.

-## Try-Catch

-The `try-catch` statement is used to handle exceptions (errors) that occur during code execution.
-Code in the `try` block is executed, and if an error occurs, control is passed to the `catch` block to handle the error.
+* The [`try-catch`](https://www.w3schools.com/js/js_errors.asp) statement is used to handle exceptions (errors) that occur during code execution.
+* Code in the `try` block is executed, and if an error occurs, control is passed to the `catch` block to handle the error.
 * Syntax

   ```javascript